 The first part of your appeal should be an explanation of what the issues were that led to your suspension status.
 There are many reasons for academic difficulty, and the reasons are different for every student.
 Reasons can be various things like health issues, homesickness, uncertainty about major, lack of study skills, time management issues, too much fun and not enough studying, roommate issues, personal issues outside of MSOE, etc. The more specific and honest you can be in this part of the letter, the better.
 The appeal committee needs to see that you have done some soul searching and know what your challenges are and what needs to be changed.

 The second part of your appeal is a plan of action.
 In the first part of your appeal, you identified the issues that you believe are hindering your academic success.
 What specific things are you currently doing or are you willing to try to be more successful in future terms?
 Why should the committee expect a different result at the end of this term?
 This part of your letter should be very specific.
-If you need help with this part of the appeal, often your academic advisor, the Counseling Services staff or Learning Resource Center staff can help.
+If you need help with this part of the appeal, often your academic advisor, the Counseling Services staff or Raider Center for Academic Success staff can help.

 What happens after I submit my appeal?

 The Student Advancement Committee reviews your letter and your academic records.

 - One outcome would be that the committee would deny your appeal to remain enrolled.
 For most students, this means that you will leave MSOE or take time off and try to return in the future.
 If your appeal is denied, there is a second level of appeal that enables you to talk to the committee in person.
 Students only get one chance in their academic career at MSOE to do a personal appeal with the committee.
 If both the written and personal appeals are denied, you will be withdrawn from classes and will be eligible to re-appeal in two terms.